nk-ruiying/TCompoundE/README.md

 This will create the files required to compute the filtered metrics.

-### Reproducing results of TeAST
+### Reproducing results of TCompoundE

-In order to reproduce the results of TeAST on the four datasets in the paper,  run the following commands
+In order to reproduce the results of TCompoundE on the four datasets in the paper,  run the following commands

 ```
 python  learner.py --dataset ICEWS14 --emb_reg 0.01 --time_reg 0.01 --learning_rate 0.01  --rank 6000  --batch_size 4000  --max_epochs 400